MLHale/nebraska-gencyber-modules/introduction_to_iot_node_red/lesson-plan.md

+---
+layout: page
-# Lesson Plan: Introduction to IoT, Node Red and Raspberry pi
+title: Introduction to the Internet of Things (IoT), Node Red, and the Raspberry Pi
+---

 ### Summary
 This module will take a close look at IoT and the associated security implications by building a simple IoT application on a Raspberry Pi using a program called Node-Red.